The University offers a bachelor of arts (B.A.) and a bachelor of science (B.S.) in biology.

 School of Medicine-Terre Haute, located on the ISU campus.
 The department is also home to the Center for

 One of the distinctive aspects of the program is the emphasis on research.
-Students are encouraged
+Student can work with faculty conducting

-to begin research experience as early as possible in their undergraduate career.
-This research experience can be formalized after completing 76 total credit hours, at which point students are eligible to take
+Students are encouraged to begin research experience as early as possible in their undergraduate career.

 In addition, the department offers several program-related student organizations, including the Xi Kappa chapter of the Tri Beta Biology Honor Society and the Fish and Wildlife Club.